Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - DALi
   - Renderer and Animation
     - Support for advanced blending equations has been added.
-    - Some View's properties that couldn't be animated can be animated now.
+    - Some of View's properties that could not be animated can be animated now.
     - Support for RIV format has been added, Rive animation runtime engine has been integrated.
   - Image and Video
     - SVG Raster Engine (NanoSVG) has been replaced with TizenVG (ThorVG).